edysegura/jest-basics/README.md

 # Automated Tests with Jest

-Automated tests examples in [Jest](http://facebook.github.io/jest/).
-The best of all, there is no configuration!
+Automated tests examples in [Jest](https://jestjs.io/).
+The best of all, there is no configuration!!

 ## How to run?
+Choose a folder and then

-`npm install`
+- `npm i`

-`npm test`
+- `npm test`

 ## References